LukasKalbertodt/LukasKalbertodt.github.io/_posts/2019-11-14-thoughts-on-error-handling-in-rust.md

 - Storing a backtrace with the error.
 - Creating an error from a string.

 The different libraries seem to target different use-cases, though.
 For example, `snafu` with its strongly typed errors and contexts seems to be a good fit for *libraries*.
-On the other hand, `anyhow` with its focus on the type-erased `Error` and on creating string errors and contexts seems to be more useful for *applications*. **Errors produced by libraries need to be understood by other code, errors produced by executables need to be understood by humans.**
+On the other hand, `anyhow` with its focus on the type-erased `Error` and on creating string errors and contexts seems to be more useful for *applications*.
+After all, errors produced by libraries need to be understood by other code, errors produced by executables need to be understood by humans.

-A commonly requested language feature is "automatic `Ok(_)` wrapping": this would mean the programmer doesn't have to write `Ok(my_output)` or `Ok(())` anymore.
-People in favor of this feature argue that `Ok(_)` only distracts from the happy path and is annoying, while others would like to keep the explicitness of the current system.
+A commonly requested language feature is "automatic `Ok(_)` wrapping": this would mean the programmer doesn't have to write `Ok(my_return_value)` or `Ok(())` anymore.
+People in favor of this feature argue that `Ok(_)` only distracts from the happy path and is annoying to type, while others would like to keep the explicitness of the current system.